UsabilityEngineering/ux-portfolio-Eddieprestegui/README.md

 # UX Portfolio
 ![Image](/assets/IMG_4107.JPG)
-Hi my name is Eduardo Prestegui, but I go by Eddie.
-I am majoring in Recording arts, but I'm thinking about changing my major to computer science.
-I'm a transfer student from Los Angeles (Citrus College).
+Hi, my name is Eduardo Prestegui, but I go by Eddie.
+I'm from Azusa, CA, I'm a transfer student from Citrus College, and I'm majoring in Computer Science.

 ## UX Team Project